michaldo/addressbook/README.md

-Addressbook Tutorial
+Addressbook JEE6 Tutorial
 ====================

-This tutorial teaches you some of the basic concepts in Vaadin Framework.
-It is meant to be a fast read for learning how to get started - not an example on how application should be designed.
+This tutorial show how to integrate Vaadin 7 application with JEE6.
+The tutorial base on default addressbook tutorial

 Running the example
 -------------------